October 29, 2023 Bulletin

 SANCTUARY CANDLE:

 The Sanctuary candles will be lit for the entire week for your intentions.
-The week of June 4-10, the left sanctuary candle is in memory of Lisa Ferenchak Currao from the Graneto family.
-There is no request for the right sanctuary candle.
+The week of October 22-28, 2023 there are no request for the sanctuary candles.

 LITURGICAL SCHEDULE